-Did you know that Virginia has regularly ranked dead last (50th) among the states in terms of state per capita spending on the state park system?
-And, did you know that, despite being severely underfunded and understaffed, the overall state and local economic impact generated by the state park system in Calendar Year 2009 was more than $175 million?
-And, did you know that, in 2009, a total of 5,000 volunteers contributed more than 235,500 hours of support to the state park system?
+Did you know that Virginia has regularly ranked near the bottom among the states in terms of state per capita spending on the state park system?
+And, did you know that, despite being severely underfunded and understaffed, the overall state and local economic impact generated by the state park system in Calendar Year 2015 was more than $209 million?
+And, did you know that in 2015 volunteers contributed 214,194 hours of support to the state park system?
 Join us to help support Virginia's parks.

-The Virginia Association for Parks (VAFP) is the nonprofit umbrella organization for the respective citizen support groups (Friends Groups) and individual volunteers supporting the 36 state parks, 61 state natural areas, and the 22 national parks, monuments, and historic sites located across the Commonwealth.
+The Virginia Association for Parks (VAFP) is the nonprofit umbrella organization for the respective citizen support groups (Friends Groups) and individual volunteers supporting the 36 state parks, 62 state natural areas, and the 35 national parks, monuments, battlefields, trails, parkways and historic sites located across the Commonwealth.

 VAFP is unique in that we know of no other organization that is working towards the goal of a "seamless" park system from a user perspective.
 Our view is that "a park is a park" regardless of the funding source-national, state, regional, or local.

 In keeping with that view, VAFP is supportive of all parks within the Commonwealth.
 We advocate for park issues at the local, state, and national levels and seek funds through tax deductible gifts, grants, contributions, and other mechanisms to support our operations and invest in parks.
 We also offer free technical advice and assistance to those who wish to form new citizen support organizations.
 And, we conduct semi-annual conferences that include training sessions and networking opportunities to exchange ideas.